Flor Contemplacion: Aftermath

 Following the execution, Prime Minister Goh Chok Tong's planned trip to Manila, which was at the invitation of President Ramos, was postponed.
 President Ramos recalled the Filipino ambassador to Singapore, and many bilateral exchanges between the countries were cancelled.

+The 1995 edition of Anoa-Singa military exercise between the Filipino and Singaporean militaries which was ongoing at that time, abruptly ended when news of Contemplacion's execution occurred, forcing the Singaporean troops to leave the country.

-A Presidential Fact Finding Commission was setup in the Philippines to investigate Contemplacion's case and the findings were submitted to President Ramos on 6 April 1995.
+A Presidential Fact Finding Commission was set up in the Philippines to investigate Contemplacion's case and the findings were submitted to President Ramos on 6 April 1995.
 In a statement by President Ramos, a protective programme was approved to oversee the welfare of overseas Filipinos with the deployment of government staff, lawyers and doctors to various countries.
-In response to the findings, the Singapore government rejected the findings but agreed to President Ramos's request to examine Maga’s remains by two Singaporean pathologists and three foreign consultants.
+In response to the findings, the Singapore government rejected the findings but agreed to President Ramos's request to examine Maga's remains by two Singaporean pathologists and three foreign consultants.

 The first autopsy done by Singaporean pathologists concluded that Maga died of asphyxia due to strangulation which was disputed by the Philippines' National Bureau of Investigation experts.
 A final autopsy was conducted in July by an independent panel, whose results and would be final, and both governments required to accept the findings.
 If the findings determined that Maga did not die of asphyxia, the Singapore government will reopen Contemplacion's case and re-investigate the deaths of Maga and Huang.
 The independent panel ultimately did determine that Maga's cause of death was asphyxia, which the Philippines government accepted.
 Philippines and Singapore began to reconcile their bilateral relations.

+1995 Presidential Fact Finding Commission

+In April 1995, a Presidential Fact Finding Commission was set up by President Ramos to investigate the facts surrounding the death of Delia Maga and the conviction of Flor Contemplacion for her murder.
+The finished report recommended that the case be reopened, after gathering new testimony, in addition to earlier claims made by Parumog and Frenilla, such as: